wp-plugins/gmo-tinymce-smiley/readme.txt

 Search and download plugin from either WordPress admin page or http://wordpress.org/plugins.
 From the WordPress admin page, simply activate the plugin, or upload a file from "Add New" to install and activate plug-in.

+Time required for installation: Approximately 15 seconds.

 == Frequently Asked Questions ==

+Why you created this plugin?
+-It was an idea popped up during our team discussion we had on Friday.
+We all thought it was a terrific idea at first, but all ended up wondering why we came up with this plugin after the weekend.

 == Changelog ==